Top 5 SEO Brisbane Tips

 In addition to the local directory websites, list your NAP details in advertisements on websites like gumtree.com.au, local community, government and education websites.

-SEO Brisbane Conclusion
+SEO Brisbane Tips Conclusion

-Before Google’s takeover, the very first thing business’ did to ensure their business could at least get found by somebody was to pay at least $700 – $900 per year to Yellow Pages.
-This is was the bare minimum and a ritual, separate to any advertising spend, it was a no brainier….. remember the “Not happy Jan” dilemma?
+Before Google's takeover, the very first thing business' did to ensure their business could at least get found by somebody was to pay at least $700 - $900 per year to Yellow Pages.
+This was the bare minimum and a ritual, separate from any advertising spend, it was a no brainier..... remember the "Not happy Jan" dilemma?